paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-307-the-army.md

 <a id="section-3070"></a>
 ## § 3070.
-Army Medical Specialist Corps: organization; Chief and assistant chiefs
+Army Medical Specialist Corps: organization; Chief
-**(a)** The Army Medical Specialist Corps consists of the Chief and assistant chiefs of that corps, other officers in grades prescribed by the Secretary of the Army, and the following sections:
+**(a)** The Army Medical Specialist Corps consists of the Chief of that corps, other officers in grades prescribed by the Secretary of the Army, and the following sections:

 (1) The Dietitian Section.